benjohnbarnes/Service/README.md

 ### What is `ServiceContext`?

 `ServiceContext` is a protocol you will define.
 It encapsulates the common details your service creation functions need.
-It will be determined by the way your modules perform requests.
+Exactly what the protocol requires will be determined by the way your modules perform requests.

-`ServiceContext` could frequently provide:
+`ServiceContext` might frequently provide:

-* A mechanism to build a full service `URL` from a service path.
+* A mechanism to build a complete service `URL` from just a service path (see `context.baseURL.appending(path: "taxService")`).
-* A mechanism to perform a `URLRequest`.
+* A mechanism to perform a `URLRequest` (see `context.perform(request)`).

 `ServiceContext` may also include: